HydroJug/GWP2.6/extensions/gift-with-purchase-theme/README.md

 - `.featured-collection` - Above/below featured collection
 - `.hero` - Above/below hero section

+### 4. How to Find the Right CSS Selector

+1. Open your store in Chrome/Firefox
+2. Right-click on the element where you want the progress bar
+3. Click "Inspect" or "Inspect Element"
+4. Look at the element's class (`.classname`) or ID (`#idname`)
+5. Use that as your selector

+**Tips:**
+- Class selectors start with a dot: `.cart-items`
+- ID selectors start with a hash: `#cart`
+- You can combine selectors: `.cart-drawer .cart-items`
+- Test your selector in the browser console: `document.querySelector('.your-selector')`

-### 4. How It Works
+### 5. How It Works

-1. The JavaScript loads the configuration from your admin settings
+1. The app embed loads when your store pages load
+2. It fetches your configuration from the app settings
-2. It looks for the element matching your CSS selector
+3. It looks for the element matching your CSS selector
-3. It injects the progress bar above or below that element
+4. It injects the progress bar above or below that element
-4. The progress bar automatically updates based on cart total
+5. The progress bar automatically updates based on cart total
-5. Users can click tier icons or the "Claim" button to open the gift modal
+6. Users can click tier icons or the "Claim" button to open the gift modal

-### 5. Customization
+### 6. Customization

 The progress bar uses CSS classes that you can customize in your theme's CSS: